AllanCerveaux/svg_repo_dl/README.md

 ## Metadata

+Concurrency is not supported but it's possible to rely on `svgrepodl` for listing URL and actually download resources using another tool like `aria2c`

-Once SVG files are retrieved, assuming consistent `<id>-<slug>.svg` names, then downloading is a matter of:
+The same applies to metadata: Once SVG files are retrieved, assuming consistent `<id>-<slug>.svg` names, downloading is a matter of:
 $ `find . -name '*.svg' -printf '%f\n' | sed -r 's!([0-9]+)-(.*)\.svg!https://api.svgrepo.com/svg/\1/\2\n\tout=\1-\2.json!' | aria2c --auto-file-renaming=false --allow-overwrite=false -i - -j 4`